BaderAl-Mousa/Claude-multitool-agent/README.md

 ## Setup
 1. Install requirements
-2. Add your API key in a .env file
+2. Some features require an Anthropic API key.
+The code structure can still be studied without it.
 3. Run the project

 ## Notes